 Ignition by a hot surface is relatively straightforward.
-However things get slightly more complicated when looking at other ignition sources, is energy being discharged into the area usually considered in terms of a spark this also encompasses other energy forms, light sources (LED) and electromagnetic waves such as radio waves.
+However, things get slightly more complicated when looking at other ignition sources, is energy being discharged into the area usually considered in terms of a spark this also encompasses other energy forms, light sources (LED) and electromagnetic waves such as radio waves.

-The ignition energy required to ignite critical mixtures of each gas and air have been determined experimentally using an electrically generated spark as the ignition source.
+Putting spark energy in electrical terms, the ignition energy required to ignite critical mixtures of each gas and air have been determined experimentally using an electrically generated spark as the ignition source.

 If the voltage and current is below the relevant gas group curve then ignition cannot occur from a spark, this is the basis for the intrinsic safety protection method.

-From the curves it is evident that, in theory, a low voltage high current (e.g. <10v >3A) or high voltage low current (e.g. >200v <10mA) spark would not cause ignition there are a number of reasons why this is impractical therefore intrinsic safety is generally used in low voltage, low current (instrumentation) circuits i.e. 24v or less.
+From the curves it is evident that, in theory, a low voltage high current (e.g. <10v >3A) or high voltage low current (e.g. >200v <10mA) spark would not cause ignition.
+However, these are just the curves for pure resistance, there are further graphs for capacitance and inductance which would limit the paractical use for high voltage or current.

 There is no direct relationship between Gas groups and ignition temperature as can be shown when looking at the characteristics of Hydrogen and Propane.